stankur/shapeshifter/memory-bank/progress.md

 - User permissions and access control

 ## Current Status
-We've implemented a cursor navigation system that allows users to move between content blocks using arrow keys.
-This improves the editing experience by eliminating the need to manually click on the next block after pressing Enter.
-The system uses an EditorFocusService to manage focus between editor instances and view-specific navigation logic to handle different container types.

-The Card view has been updated to properly handle navigation between headings and summary content, reflecting its design which only shows these elements (not children).
-Both Paragraph and Heading components now register with the EditorFocusService when mounted and unregister when destroyed.
+We've implemented a section split feature that allows users to convert a paragraph into a heading and create a new section from it.
+This enhances the document editing experience by providing a way to better organize content and create new sections as needed.

+The implementation follows a consistent pattern:
+1. Actions are defined in the actions file (collection.svelte.ts)
+2. Callbacks are passed down through the component hierarchy
+3. UI controls trigger the actions
+4. Everything is connected through the component hierarchy

+We've also created comprehensive documentation in the guides folder to document the patterns used in the application, which will make it easier to add new functionality in the future.

 ## Known Issues
 - Navigation between different view types needs refinement
 - Some edge cases in cursor positioning when navigating between blocks
 - Need to implement navigation for all container types
 - Performance optimization for large documents with many editors
+- Section splitting currently uses the same heading level as the parent section